 Can I Still Be Terminated If I Have A Contract With My Employer?

 The question of whether a particular employee’s contract would prevent her employer from firing her truly depends on what is in the contract.
-Employment contracts typically call falls into one of two categories: (1) A contract that is a general agreement that covers all of the terms of the employment but it is not for a specific period of time; or (2) A contract that is for a specific period of time and typically allows for the employment relationship to be terminated only in certain limited circumstances.
-In the first category, the employee would be considered an “at-will” employee that can be fired at any time for any reason.
+Employment contracts typically fall into one of the two categories: (1) A contract that is a general agreement that covers all the terms of the employment but it is not for a specific period of time; or (2) A contract that is for a specific period of time and typically allows for the employment relationship to be terminated only in certain limited circumstances.
+In the first category, the employee would be considered an “at-will” employee who can be fired at any time for any reason.
 On the other hand, an employee who falls into the second category (such as a school teacher or a professional athlete), generally can only be fired by doing something that violates a specific term of the contract (such as not perform up to a certain standard that is explained in the contract, or by violating a morals clause that was in the contract).